Table of Contents

 To help you create that change, you need to inspire and motivate and persuade others, from team members and investors to customers and prospects.

-And no first principles of business would be complete without a strong focus on how communication happens.
+No first principles of business would be complete without a strong focus on how communication happens.

 In the world of business, even that word — “communication” — is often the preserve of the Marketing or Comms department, where the focus might be on messaging or advertising or media partnerships.